paul-tqh-nguyen/anime_recommendation_system_comparisons/README.md

 # Recommender System Architecture Comparison on Anime

-This is a comparison of anime recommender system using matrix factorization against a neural recommender system.
+This is a comparison of an anime recommender system using matrix factorization against a neural recommender system.

-A summary of our findings can be found at https://paul-tqh-nguyen.github.io/anime_recommendation_system_comparisons/.
+A summary of our findings can be found at https://paul-tqh-nguyen.github.io/anime_recommendation_system_comparison/.

 ### Tools Used